 Project outcome

-Some of the specific outcomes are: –
+Some of the specific outcomes are:-

 • Increased capacity of local partners to value and assess effective gender-responsive NbS options for watershed conservation and restoration in urban communities

-• Increased capacity of local stakeholders, especially women, to build partnerships and engage effectively with existing governance frameworks to ensure the development of gender-responsive NbS
+• Increased capacity of local stakeholders, especially women, to build partnerships and engage effectively with existing governance frameworks to ensure development of gender-responsive NbS

 Project Duration

-The duration of the project is two years and three months.
+Duration of the project is two years and three months.